D-PDLP: Scaling PDLP to Distributed Multi-GPU Systems: Introduction

 Traditional linear programming solvers, including the simplex method and interior-point methods (IPMs), are highly effective for small- to medium-scale problems.
 These methods deliver reliable, high-accuracy solutions across various applications and are supported by commercial solvers such as MOSEK \citep{aps2019mosek}, GUROBI \citep{gurobi2021gurobi}, and COPT \citep{ge2022cardinal}.
 However, their applicability to large-scale instances is limited: the simplex method suffers from exponential worst-case complexity, while IPMs rely on sequential matrix factorizations that are difficult to scale and parallelize.
 As a result, first-order methods (FOMs) have emerged as a compelling alternative for solving large-scale LPs.

 Among FOM-based approaches, ADMM-based solvers such as ABIP \citep{lin2021admm} and ABIP+ \citep{deng2022new} demonstrate the potential of first-order methods for large-scale LPs by requiring only a one-time matrix factorization.
 Building on this progress, PDHG-based solvers, most notably PDLP \citep{applegate2021practical} and its GPU implementation cuPDLP.jl \citep{lu2023cupdlp}, eliminate the need for matrix factorization altogether and represent the first methods capable of efficiently solving truly large-scale LPs.
-To further scale to problem sizes that exceed the memory capacity of a single GPU, the C/CUDA-based implementation cuPDLP-C \citep{lu2023cupdlpc} was introduced.
+To further reduce runtime overhead, the C/CUDA-based implementation cuPDLP-C \citep{lu2023cupdlpc} was introduced.
 More recently, cuPDLPx \citep{lu2024cupdlpx} incorporates additional algorithmic heuristics and engineering optimizations to further improve convergence behavior and computational efficiency.

 Beyond GPU-based first-order primal–dual methods developed specifically for LPs, a growing body of work has proposed GPU-accelerated solvers for a wide range of large-scale convex optimization problems.
-For quadratic programming, representative methods include rAPDHG \citep{lu2023practical}, PDHCG \citep{huang2024restarted}, and HPR-QP \citep{chen2025hpr}.
+For quadratic programming, representative methods include rAPDHG \citep{lu2023practical}, PDHCG \citep{huang2025restarted}, and HPR-QP \citep{chen2025hpr}.
 For semidefinite programming, notable GPU-based solvers include LoRADS \citep{han2024low,han2024accelerating}, ALORA \citep{ding2025new}, and cuHALLaR \citep{aguirre2025cuhallar}.
 More generally, PDCS \citep{lin2025pdcs} addresses large-scale conic programming problems.
 GPU-enabled primal–dual methods have also been successfully applied to optimal transport \citep{lu2024pdot, zhang2025hot}, market equilibrium computation \citep{liu2025pdhcg}, and large-scale network flow problems \citep{zhang2025solving}.
 Collectively, these GPU-accelerated primal–dual solvers demonstrate substantial advantages over traditional approaches, particularly in terms of scalability and computational efficiency on modern parallel hardware.